HammerOfSteel/Navi/README.md

 # Contributing
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+# Assets (audio and images):
+- Please find the appropriate assets on the web for yourself and use with the project if you want it to be functional.